COVID-19: Government support for individuals and businesses

 Directors, corporate residence and economic substance

-Current travel restrictions may make it more complex for companies to manage their tax residence and economic substance positions if they are reliant on directors travelling to meetings in other territories.
-For example, if board meetings have to be held in the UK or remotely, or the company is effectively controlled by directors in the UK as a result of travel restrictions arising from the Covid-19 crisis, in theory, this may affect whether or not the company is liable to UK corporation tax.
+Travel restrictions imposed as a result of the pandemic made it more complex for companies to manage their tax residence and economic substance positions where they relied on directors travelling to meetings in other territories.
+For example, if board meetings have to be held in the UK or remotely, or the company is effectively controlled by directors in the UK as a result of travel restrictions arising from the COVID-19 crisis, in theory, this may affect whether or not the company is liable to UK corporation tax.
 In addition, if there are not sufficient staff in a particular location or jurisdiction as a result of the crisis, the business may not be able to prove that it has a sufficient economic substance in the jurisdiction, and the anti-avoidance legislation of other tax jurisdictions may therefore apply.

-Different jurisdictions may well take different approaches during the Covid-19 crisis.
-For example, Jersey has announced that it is relaxing its economic substance and residence rules during the crisis.
-We would expect other jurisdictions to make short term concessions in time but, to date, the UK government has yet to make any comment on corporate residence issues or related tax rules.
+Different jurisdictions took different approaches during the COVID-19 crisis.
+For example, Jersey announced relaxing relaxation of its economic substance and residence rules during the crisis and other jurisdictions to made short term concessions.

 Personal tax residence – days in the UK